esp-rs/book/src/tooling/visual-studio-code.md

 ## Other IDEs

-Even though we have only covered VS Code because it has good support for Rust and is popular, there are other suitables IDEs.
+Even though we have only covered VS Code because it has good support for Rust and is popular, there are other suitable IDEs.
 [CLion][clion] or [vim][vim] also have pretty good support for Rust, but we won't be covering them here.

 [clion]: https://www.jetbrains.com/clion/
 [vim]: https://www.vim.org/